Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 How many plants for a small relaxation corner?

 Start with three: one large, one medium, one trailing.
-Then fill in according to space and light.
+Then add more depending on space and light.

 Is a rug necessary?

-A natural rug (jute, wool) visually anchors the area and enhances the cocoon effect, especially in tiled rooms.
+A natural rug (jute, wool) visually anchors the area and enhances the cozy effect, especially in tiled rooms.

 Which plants for low light?

-Zamioculcas, Scindapsus, Sansevieria, certain Calatheas.
+Zamioculcas, Scindapsus, Sansevieria, some Calatheas.
 Move closer to the window and reduce watering.

 And on a balcony?

-Group the pots against a wall sheltered from the wind, deep containers, deep watering, robust mid-season species (heucheras, cordylines, heathers).
+Group pots against a wall sheltered from the wind, use deep containers, water deeply, choose hardy mid-season species (heucheras, cordylines, heathers).

 To go further